 In this paper, we have proposed DIFFWIRE, a unified framework for graph rewiring that links the two components of the Lovász bound: CTs and the spectral gap.
 We have presented two novel, fully differentiable and inductive rewiring layers: CT-LAYER and GAP-LAYER.
 We have empirically evaluated these layers on benchmark datasets for graph classification with competitive results when compared to SoTA baselines, specially in graphs where the the nodes have no attributes and have small-world properties.
+We have also performed preliminary experiments in a node classification task, showing that using the CT Embeddings and the CT distances benefit GNN architectures in homophilic and heterophilic graphs, respectively.

-In future work, we plan to test our approach in other graph-related tasks and intend to apply DIFFWIRE to real-world applications, particularly in social networks, which have unique topology, statistics and direct implications in society direct implications in society.
+In future work, we plan to test the proposed approach in other graph-related tasks and intend to apply DIFFWIRE to large-scale graphs and real-world applications, particularly in social networks, which have unique topology, statistics and direct implications in society.